 Sometimes, yes, store-bought is a better option.
 If you have plants that are particularly delicate or sensitive to changes in the soil, or plants that are sickly and may need a special food blend, then getting plant food that is professionally made is a good idea.
 Store-bought plant food has the added bonus of consistency and guaranteed safety.
 Plant food made at home has a slight risk of user error when measuring ingredients, which can lead to an incorrect ratio of nutrients.

-Using this simple recipe and the instruction we’ve provided, any gardener can make their own plant food at home.
+That said, any gardener can make their own plant food at home.
 You may already have the ingredients you need!
 If not, they’re fairly easy to find.
-Remember to use unscented ingredients, measure carefully, and keep it away from children.
-If your plants are delicate or sick, it’s safer to use store-bought plant food.
-Otherwise, enjoy your control and the peace of mind that comes with knowing exactly what you’re giving your plants!
+Remember to use unscented ingredients, measure carefully, and keep your mixture away from children.
+Then, enjoy the control and peace of mind that comes with knowing exactly what you’re giving your plants!